zym234555/sonetto-rs/README.md

 * Psychube upgrade materials no longer locked by default
 * Fixed a bug with 7 day sign rewards (users no longer get double rewards)
+* Fixed a bug with mail (users can now claim rewards)

 ---